-A variant of ASTM D6866, the CEN/TS 15747:2008, is used to monitor refused derived fuels for the European Union's Emission Trading Scheme.
+Similar to ASTM D6866, the EN 15440, is used to monitor solid recovered fuels for the European Union's Emission Trading Scheme.
 The European Union also allows the use of ASTM D6866 for monitoring other types of heterogeneous fuels.
 The Australian government has incorporated similar recommendations for the use of ASTM D6866 for blended fuels.
 The Renewable Obligation Certificate program in the United Kingdom is also considering this method for monitoring biomass energy production.

 In 2008, Beta was awarded the ISO/IEC 17025:2005 accreditation by Perry Johnson Laboratory Accreditation, boosting its reputation as a highly competent and reliable testing laboratory.